Globalkmaria/rateOfReturn/README.md

 - **Track Individual Stock Purchases:** Seamlessly monitor your stock purchases, with easy access to purchase details and average information for each stock.
 - **Group Stocks Effortlessly:** Organize your stock purchases in multiple ways to monitor returns and return ratios for each group.
 - **Access Data Anywhere:** Register and access your data from anywhere, ensuring convenient control of your investments.
+- **Manage and Organize Notes:** Create, filter, and sort notes related to your stocks and sales, keeping all your investment-related thoughts and information in one place.

 ## Features